Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 testimonial ads

 User-generated content (UGC), like ratings, reviews, and customer photos and videos, helps shoppers validate purchases and discover new products.
-This is simply because people like to know what their peers think of the products they’re considering.
+This is simply because people like to know what their peers think of the products they’re considering, which is why testimonial ads are so effective.

-Putting your customers’ words on display in your marketing campaigns is known as testimonial ads.
-As we mentioned, customers trust their peers’ words over those of a brand, so it’s time for you to use those words to your advantage.
+A testimonial ad is putting your customers’ words on display in your marketing campaigns, both online and offline.
+As mentioned, customers trust their peers’ words over those of a brand, so it’s time for you to use those words to your advantage.

-Testimonial ads feel more honest and authentic to shoppers than strategic brand copy.
-If you have UGC in the form of ratings and reviews, and social channels, you already have a wealth of resources to pull your testimonial quotes from.
+In a time when the voice of the customer matters more than ever, testimonial ads are perceived as more honest and authentic to shoppers than strategic brand copy.
+If you have UGC in the form of ratings and reviews or you’re active on social channels, you already have a wealth of resources to pull your testimonial quotes from.

 Why are testimonial ads so effective?